The Ehrhart series of alcoved polytopes: The hypersimplex

-\begin{example} In \cref{fig:hypersimplex25}, we choose $A_0$ to be the simplex in the center of the graph $\Gamma_{2,5}$ and we label it by the unique hypersimplicial decorated ordered set partition of type $(2,5)$ with winding number 0, which is $\{1,2,3,4,5\}_2$.
+\begin{example} In \cref{fig:hypersimplex25}, we choose $A_0$ to be the simplex in the center of the graph $\Gamma_{2,5}$ and we label it by the unique hypersimplicial decorated ordered set partition of type $(2,5)$ with winding number 0, which is $((12345)_2)$.
 The arrows are cover relations, and they point in increasing directions in $\mathcal{P}_{A_0}$.
+The alcove labeled by $((13)_1(245)_1)$ covers two alcoves in the poset $\mathcal{P}_{A_0}$, through facets colored by orange labeled by $((12)_1(345)_1)$ and $((23)_1(145)_1)$. \end{example}